 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' responsibilities.
-The Trustees have formally met 4 times during the academic year 2021/22.
-The board of Trustees exercise effective oversight as they are intrinsically linked to all significant day to day operations, given the nature and size of the provision.
-This includes both internal meetings with the Head of School and other key staff as well as an active role in key meetings with external agencies such as the LA commissioner.
+The Trustees have formally met 4 times during the academic year 2022/23.
+The board of Trustees exercise effective oversight as the Trustees are intrinsically linked to all significant day to day operations, given the nature and size of the provision, which ensures effective governance.
+This includes regular internal meetings with the Head of School and other key staff as well as an active role in key meetings with external agencies such as the LA commissioner.
 Attendance during the period at Trustee meetings was as follows: